yeldiRium/leetbot/README.md

 - Try to test your application code.
 It doesn't have to be 100%, but try not to lower the overall coverage for the project.
 - Follow the linter.
-Otherwise deployments will fail.
-We currently unfortunately have no automated testing and linter checking integrated with github, but both can be looked up on rancher.
+Otherwise the tests will fail.